 A great customer experience can give an immense competitive advantage to businesses.
 What is exactly CX and why is it so important?
 In this article we want to guide you through customer experience knows and hows.

-Definition: What is customer experience (CX)?
+What is customer experience?

 In order for customers to be satisfied and loyal, brands need to ensure all interactions and touchpoints are flawless.
 We are not talking just about the purchasing phase or the post-purchase client service.
 Customers evaluate brands on their overall CX, not just on minor interactions, this can cover marketing and advertisement but also customer retention activities.
 Nowadays, making customer experience as near to perfect as possible has become brands’ main goal.
 In a research by Bain and Co, 80% of the companies surveyed judged the CX they were offering awesome.
 While only 8% of their customers believed their CX was superior.
 The gap between businesses’ and customers’ perception is huge.
 This is a big problem but also a great opportunity: all more reason to focus on CX and improve yours!

 What is a customer experience strategy?

 How to achieve this goal?
 With a strategy.
 In a CX strategy, an organization plans how to deliver a positive experience through all interactions to the customers, so they have positive attitudes and feelings towards it.
 What are the steps a firm needs to take into consideration while planning such a strategy?

 Customer research: who are your customers?
 Their demographics?
 Their characteristics?
 Who are your buyer personas?